Outsourcing communication rhythm: what to send, when, and why

 How often should I communicate with an outsourced assistant?

 Use daily written updates during active work, 2 or 3 short check-ins per week during the first month, and a weekly scorecard.
-Reduce meetings once the workflow is stable.
+Reduce meetings once the work process is stable.

 What should a daily outsourcing update include?